flattool/gobjectify/README.md

 - Template children need correct naming and TS-aware syntax
 - Boilerplate `registerClass` code grows quickly, and pollutes simple class files
 - Signals must be defined as object literals with deeply nested structures
+- Constructors are entirely untyped despite their very complex and strict behavior in GObject
+- Constant and Construct-Only flagged properties aren't enforced as readonly in TS

 GObjectify fixes all of this!
 With a single declarative descriptor, you define properties, template children, simple actions, and implemented interfaces, all automatically typed and wired into the GObject system.